Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Observations and sample selection

 \subsection{The MAGG dataset}

-The MAGG survey is a VLT/MUSE program targeting 28 quasar fields at $z \approx 3.2$-$4.5$, each observed for a total of approximately 4 hours.
-Details of the observations and data reduction are provided by \citet{Lofthouse2020, Fossati2021}, along with a description of the extraction and creation of the LAE catalog and the associated selection function for realistic LAEs.
+The MAGG survey is a VLT/MUSE programme targeting 28 quasar fields at $z \approx 3.2$-$4.5$, each observed for a total of approximately 4 hours.
+Details of the observations and data reduction are provided by \citet{Lofthouse2020, Fossati2021}, along with a description of the extraction and creation of the LAE catalogue and the associated selection function for realistic LAEs.
 In summary, the strategy adopted for this dataset is consistent with the one described for the MUDF.
-Since the exposure time of each field is nearly identical, the survey can be treated as a single large-area program covering $\approx 26.5~\mathrm{arcmin}^2$, with a selection function reaching 10\% completeness at $\log(L_{\mathrm{min}}/\mathrm{erg\,s^{-1}}) = 41.69$.
+Since the exposure time of each field is nearly identical, the survey can be treated as a single large-area programme covering $\approx 26.5~\mathrm{arcmin}^2$, with a selection function reaching 10\% completeness at $\log(L_{\mathrm{min}}/\mathrm{erg\,s^{-1}}) = 41.69$.